clevernyyyy/colour-picker/README.md

 ## License

-rc-color-picker is released under the MIT license.
+colour-pickr is released under the MIT license.